fredrik-hjarner/mega-drive-game/src/fasmg/m68k/docs/README.md

-# Motorola 68000 Instruction Set for Flag Assembler G
+# Motorola 68000 Instruction Set for Flat Assembler G

 I am trying to make a m68k instruction set for fasmg.